 The more luxury-oriented interior includes bucket seats with a permanent center console with 20 liters of storage capacity.
 The center stack puts ventilation and audio controls within easy site and reach of the front seat passenger.
 This version has a single glove box in the dash.

-Choosing the right cabin configuration (pure pickup WT/LS/LT or luxury LTZ) depends on how you expect to use the truck and what you expect from it.
+Choosing the right cabin configuration depends on how you expect to use the truck and what you expect from it.

-The WT/LT version is conventional truck with a more open floor area, space for junk all over, and no concerns that something might get scratched, scuffed or dirty.
-Modern electronics suggest hosing them out isn't a good idea anymore, but a shovel and stiff bristle brush should get it done.
+The WT/LT version is a conventional truck with a more open floor area, space for random stuff all over, and no concerns that something might get scratched, scuffed or dirty.
+Modern electronics suggest hosing out a truck interior isn't a good idea anymore, but a shovel and stiff bristle brush should get it done.

-Towing capacities range as high as 10,700 pounds with the NHT/6-liter package.
-Maximum tow ratings for other models without the 6-liter/NHT are in the 8000-8900 pound range (Hybrid excepted).
+Towing capacities range as high as 10,700 pounds with the NHT package.
+Maximum tow ratings for other models are in the 8000-8900 pound range (Hybrid excepted).
 If your trailer is heavier than 6,000 pounds or so, we'd recommend looking at the heavy-duty Silverado HD models.
 Remember these trailer weights are usually quoted for an empty truck with a standard-size driver (154 pounds) on board.
 If you're hauling a lot of gear and people, you need to take that into consideration.

-If you want the 15/21 EPA ratings of the XFE on a regular Silverado or need higher towing capacity, minor changes to driving style will routinely net the same (or better) economy increase.
+If you want the 15/22 mpg EPA ratings of the XFE on a regular Silverado or need higher towing capacity, minor changes to driving style will routinely net the same (or better) economy increase.

-Those with limited vertical clearance either at home or in commercial garages should note that the 4WD version of Silverado 1500 extended cab and crew cab is fractionally lower at the roof and loading level than the 2WD version.
+Those with limited vertical clearance either at home or in commercial garages should note that the 4WD versions of the Silverado 1500 Extended Cab and Crew Cab models are fractionally lower at the roof and loading level than the 2WD versions.
 Some pickup trucks add two to three inches in height for 4WD, and those inches could be critical in tight fits.

-The Chevy Silverado offers more choices in light-duty pickup variations than any other save GMC and perhaps the Ford F-150.
-It is among the smoothest riding and quietest of all full-size pickups, at any comparative price point and will face stronger competition from the redesigned for 2009 Dodge Ram and Ford F-150.
+The Chevy Silverado offers more choices in light-duty pickup variations than any other, except perhaps GMC and the Ford F-150.
+It is among the smoothest riding and quietest of all full-size pickups, and can be counted on to get the job done.